wovosoft/crud/README.md

 ## Security

-If you discover any security related issues, please email narayanadhikary24@gmail.com instead of using the issue tracker.
+If you discover any security related issues, please email narayanadhikary24@gmail.com Or, create an issue in this github repository.

 ## Credits